Commandos: Behind Enemy Lines: Critical reviews

+Commandos: Behind Enemy Lines received "favourable" reviews according to the review aggregation website GameRankings.
+Next Generation gave a high praise to the game, citing its graphics as "gorgeous", and its gameplay "tough" and "challenging".

 Sales

-Commandos was a significant and unexpected commercial success.
-Designer Gonzalo Suarez attributed its sales to word of mouth, as the game received "hardly any promotion and we were aiming to sell around 15,000 copies at most".
+The game was a significant and unexpected commercial success.
+Designer Gonzalo Suarez attributed its sales to word of mouth, as the game received little promotion and said that they were aiming to sell around 15,000 copies.
 In the German market, it spent 16 weeks at #1 on the computer game sales charts, taking the position from Anno 1602 and holding it through Media Control's rankings for the second halves of June, July and August 1998.
-Commandos sales in German-speaking countries totaled 158,000 units by the end of September, which made it the region's second-best-selling computer game during the first nine months of 1998, behind Anno.
+The game's sales in German-speaking countries totaled 158,000 units by the end of September, which made it the region's second-best-selling computer game during the first nine months of 1998, behind Anno.
 It was ultimately the German market's fourth-best-selling computer game of 1998 as a whole.
-The title was also a hit in the United Kingdom, where it spent 15 weeks at #1 on the computer game sales lists.
+The title was also a hit in the UK, where it spent 15 weeks at #1 on the computer game sales lists.

-Commandos achieved global sales of 600,000 units by November 1998, and Pyro reported a total of 706,000 sales by year's end.
+The game achieved global sales of 600,000 units by November 1998, and Pyro reported a total of 706,000 sales by year's end.
 At the 1999 Milia festival in Cannes, it took home a "Gold" prize for revenues above €16 million in the European Union during 1998.
-The Verband der Unterhaltungssoftware Deutschland presented Commandos with a "Gold" award in January 1999, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
-It rose to "Platinum" status, for 200,000 copies sold, by the end of May 1999.
-Combined with its expansion pack, Commandos global sales totaled 1.3 million units by July 1999.
-It sold over 1.5 million copies by May 2000.
-In 2002, GameSpot Spain declared Commandos the biggest hit in the history of Spanish games.
+The Verband der Unterhaltungssoftware Deutschland presented the game with a "Gold" award in January 1999, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
+It rose to "Platinum" status, for 200,000 units sold, by the end of May 1999.
+Combined with its expansion pack, the game's global sales totaled 1.3 million units by July 1999.
+It sold over 1.5 million units by May 2000.
+In 2001, GameSpot Spain declared it the biggest hit in the history of Spanish games.